Alexander Allen Faris: Medical school

 After the war, he took up the study of medicine, and by his study, acquired three diplomas.
 He graduated at the Nashville (Tenn.)
 Medical College in 1868; took a postgraduate course at Tulane Medical College, New Orleans, in 1869; graduated from the Bellevue Hospital' Medical College (now New York University Grossman School of Medicine, New York City, in 1871; and, taking a special course at the Jefferson Medical College (now Thomas Jefferson University, Philadelphia, in 1876.

 Career

 After completing his studies, Faris returned to New York, where he remained nearly a year attending clinics at the various medical institutions of that city.
 From 1872, he was a member of the American Medical Association.

 In 1878, when his home town was afflicted by yellow fever, he remained with his people throughout the epidemic.
 He alone of the five resident physicians lived through it, the four other volunteer physicians died.

-Though he had lost an arm in the civil war, he developed a very high degree of skill as a surgeon, and was one of the few men thus handicapped who achieved distinction in that branch of the profession in his era.
-For nearly forty years, he was a valued and useful member of his profession at Hickman, Kentucky.
+Despite losing an arm during the Civil War, he developed considerable skill as a surgeon and achieved notable distinction in the field during his era, at a time when few with such a disability did so.
+He practiced for nearly 40 years in Hickman, Kentucky, where he was regarded as a valued member of the medical profession..